 - 6 Common Medication Problems in Seniors and 6 Ways to Solve Them

 Guest contributor: HaVy Ngo-Hamilton, Pharm.D, is a Clinical Consultant at BuzzRx.
-She has experience in both hospital and ambulatory care settings and is passionate about leading patients on a path to better health through medication therapy management and lifestyle counseling.
+She has experience in both hospital and ambulatory care settings and is passionate about guiding patients toward better health through medication therapy management and lifestyle counseling.
 She graduated from Auburn University Harrison School of Pharmacy with a Doctor of Pharmacy (Pharm.D.) degree.